-Urinary tract infection, adults - Symptoms of urinary tract infection
+Urinary tract infection - Symptoms of urinary tract infections

 NHS Choices Medical Reference

 The symptoms of an infection in your upper urinary tract (kidney and ureters) are different from symptoms of infection in your lower urinary tract (bladder and urethra).

 However, in some cases you may notice the symptons of both as one can spread to the other.

 - needing to urinate more often during the day or night, or both

 - pain or discomfort when urinating